Prince Louis' Christening Robe Carries on Years of Royal Tradition

 Dominic Lipinski/Pool Photo via AP

-Prince Louis is being christened on Monday in a very special garment.
+Prince Louis was christened on Monday in a very special garment.

-The young royal is wearing a handmade replica of the Royal Christening Robe.
+The young royal wore a handmade replica of the Royal Christening Robe.
 According to the Palace, the original robe was made in 1841 for the christening of Queen Victoria's eldest daughter—Victoria, Princess Royal.
 Truly fit for royalty, the robe was made with fine Honiton lace lined with white satin.

 The robe was handed down for many generations and was worn by Queen Elizabeth II, her children—including Prince Charles—and her grandchildren, including William and Prince Harry.